 It is our belief that all pupils can become mathematicians.
 By outlining high expectations that emphasise the value of mathematics education, pupils are encouraged to employ our school value of ‘courage’ in order to build confidence and resilience.
 This, alongside a positive teacher mindset which nurtures a love of learning and perseverance, enables everyone to flourish.

-Our teachers plan sequences of learning based on the White Rose plans which give the opportunity for pupils to stay together and work through new content as a whole group.
+Our teachers follow the carefully planned sequences of learning from White Rose Maths.
 The curriculum is broken down into small, manageable steps in order to help pupils understand concepts better.
-Working from these plans ensure that our lessons:
+Working from these plans ensures that our lessons:

 Mathematics is a highly interconnected subject often with lots of possible paths to reach an answer; Being able to open these opportunities up to our pupils mirrors our community ethos: ‘…there is one body, but it has many parts.
 But all its many parts make up one body.’